-- Send a START condition on the bus. - Send the device address and read/write bit = LOW.
-The BUF16820 will acknowledge this byte. - Send the DAC address byte.
+- 1. Send a START condition on the bus. - 2.
+Send the device address and read/write bit = LOW.
+The BUF20820 will acknowledge this byte. - Send a DAC address byte.
 Bits D7-D5 must be set to 0.
 Bits D4-D0 are the DAC address.
-Only addresses 00000 to 01101, 10010, 10011, and 10100 are valid and will be acknowledged.
-Table 3 shows the DAC addresses. - 4.
+Only DAC addresses 00000 to 10100 are valid and will be acknowledged.
+See Table 3 for DAC addresses. - 4.
 Send two bytes of data for the OTP register of the specified DAC.
 Begin by sending the most significant byte first (bits D15-D8, of which only bits D9 and D8 are data bits, and bits D15-D14 must be 01), followed by the least significant byte (bits D7-D0).
 For address 10100, only D0 has meaning.
 This bit is the write disable bit.
 The register is updated after receiving the second byte. - 5.
 Send a STOP condition on the bus.

-The BUF16820 will acknowledge each data byte.
+The BUF20820 will acknowledge each data byte.
 If the master terminates communication early by sending a STOP or START condition on the bus, the specified OTP register will not be updated.
-Writing to an OTP register also updates the DAC register and output voltage.
+Writing an OTP register will also update the DAC register and output voltage.